tel: +48 888 99 98 98

 • They are exceptionally resistant to demagnetization caused by an external magnetic field,

-• Wide application in modern technologies – are used in computer drives, electric drive mechanisms, medical equipment or various technologically advanced devices.
+• Wide application in modern technologies – are used in computer drives, electric motors, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: